Dell Precision 5530 Impressions & Review

 A beastly Linux laptop, with some caveats14 min read

 I recently raised funds for a new beast of a development machine for my work on elementary OS.
 After receiving the laptop, installing elementary OS, and using it for a while now, I’m ready to share my thoughts.
-A video is also coming soon as promised, but that takes a bit more time to prepare. :)

 In a nutshell, this is a beast of a laptop and I would highly recommend it to anyone looking for a relatively thin and light workstation-type machine.
 Over all it works wonderfully with elementary OS Juno, and should work great with any Linux-based OS shipping a recent hardware stack.
 There were some small Linux compatibility concerns, but I’m in contact with Dell and getting them worked out.